 Bethesda lawyer William D. Quarles and Assistant U.S. Attorney Katharine J. Armentrout are among 50 judicial candidates awaiting confirmation, a Senate Judiciary Committee aide said.
 But the committee, which sends candidates to the full Senate for confirmation, is expected to forward only eight to 10 nominees during the four-week session that begins Sept.
 8, the aide said.

-Rep. Helen Delich Bentley, R-2nd, nominated the two.
-She complained that the committee, led by Sen. Joseph R. Biden Jr., D-Del., has dragged its feet.
+Second District Rep. Helen Delich Bentley, a Republican who nominated the two, complained that the committee, led by Sen. Joseph R. Biden Jr., D-Del., has dragged its feet.

 "The process is very slow, and obviously it's becoming very political," Mrs. Bentley said.
 "They should lay politics aside and get these two very qualified candidates confirmed."

 She also said Maryland's Democratic senators, Barbara A. Mikulski and Paul S. Sarbanes, should use their influence to help the nominees.

 But while neither senator has objected to the nominees, according to their spokesmen, a Sarbanes aide said the senator did all that should be expected.
 Some Democrats blame the GOP for the delay.
 They note that Mr. Quarles was selected June 2 to fill a post vacated by Senior Judge Alexander Harvey II in March 1991, and Mrs. Armentrout was chosen June 23 to fill a post left by Senior Judge Norman P. Ramsey last December.